MicrosoftDocs/cpp-docs/docs/cpp/casting.md

 An object of type `C` could be visualized as shown in the following figure.

 ![Diagram of Class C with subobjects B and A.](../cpp/media/vc38zz2.gif "Class C with subobjects B and A") <br/>
-Class C with sub-objects B and A
+Class C with subobjects B and A

-Given an instance of class `C`, there is a `B` subobject and an `A` subobject.
+Given an instance of class `C`, there's a `B` subobject and an `A` subobject.
 The instance of `C`, including the `A` and `B` subobjects, is the "complete object."

-Since a derived class completely contains the definitions of all the base classes from which it is derived, it is safe to cast a pointer to any of the base classes (an upcast).
+Since a derived class completely contains the definitions of all the base classes from which it's derived, it's safe to cast a pointer to any of the base classes (an upcast).
 Given a pointer to a base class, it may be safe to cast the pointer to an instance of a derived class (downcast).
 The actual object is said to be the "complete object."
 The pointer to the base class is said to point to a "subobject" of the complete object.
 For example, consider the class hierarchy shown in the following figure.

-Using run-time type information, it is possible to check whether a pointer actually points to a complete object and can be safely cast to point to another object in its hierarchy.
+Using run-time type information, it's possible to check whether a pointer actually points to a complete object and can be safely cast to point to another object in its hierarchy.
 Use the [dynamic_cast](../cpp/dynamic-cast-operator.md) operator to make safe casts.
 It performs the run-time check necessary to ensure that the operation is safe.

-For conversion of nonpolymorphic types, you can use the [static_cast](../cpp/static-cast-operator.md) operator (this topic explains the difference between static and dynamic casting conversions, and when it is appropriate to use each).
+For conversion of nonpolymorphic types, you can use the [static_cast](../cpp/static-cast-operator.md) operator (this topic explains the difference between static and dynamic casting conversions, and when it's appropriate to use each).

 The following example demonstrates the use of the `dynamic_cast` and `static_cast` operators: